Daplex

 Daplex is a computer language introduced in 1981 by David Shipman of the Computer Corporation of America.
+Before the fuller description of Daplex appeared in 1981, Shipman had already outlined the data model and language in an abstract presented at the 1979 ACM SIGMOD International Conference on Management of Data.
 Daplex was designed for creating distributed database systems and can be used as a global query language.